-- > Achievement Award Prof Justin Jonas (Department of Physics and Electronics); - Teaching & Learning Awards Mr Chris Upfold (Department of Information Systems and Ms Thina Magubela (Department of Statistics); - Research Awards Dr Gladman Thondhlana (Department of Environmental Science) and Prof Makaiko Chithambo (Department of Physics and Electronics); - Community Engagement Award Dr Jonathan Davy, Mr Andrew Todd and Mr Bennett Ryan (Department of Human Kinetics & Ergonomics); - Book Award Professor Sam Naidu (Department of Literary Studies in English).
+- Achievement Award Prof Justin Jonas (Department of Physics and Electronics); - Teaching & Learning Awards Mr Chris Upfold (Department of Information Systems) and Ms Thina Magubela (Department of Statistics); - Research Awards Dr Gladman Thondhlana (Department) of Environmental Science) and Prof Makaiko Chithambo (Department of Physics and Electronics); - Community Engagement Award Dr Jonathan Davy, Mr Andrew Todd and Mr Bennett Ryan (Department of Human Kinetics & Ergonomics); - Book Award Professor Sam Naidu (Department of Literary Studies in English).

 Our very warm congratulations to these colleagues.

 At the end of October, we celebrated with our postgraduate students and their loved ones when we held our inaugural postgraduate graduation ceremony virtually.
-The Chancellor conferred degrees on 125 students.
-Of these, 79 (63%) received their Masters degrees while 46 (37%) received their PhDs.
-Our female students continued to dominate with their numbers at 55% of the cohort.
-Thirty-three percent (33%) of the students who were graduating were international students.
-We are a small University.
+The Chancellor who were graduating were international students.
+We are a small university.
 However, there is nothing small about our postgraduate pedigree and standing in the country and in the continent.

-Our Chancellor also conferred an honorary degree, Doctor of Laws (honoris causa), on our first woman Deputy President, current under-Secretary and Director of United Nations Women, Dr Phumzile Mlambo-Ngcuka.
+Our Chancellor also conferred an honorary degree, Doctor of Laws (honoris causa), on our first woman Deputy President, current Under-Secretary and Director of United Nations Women, Dr Phumzile Mlambo-Ngcuka.
 This was in recognition and celebration of her extraordinary lifetime achievements and contributions in public service.

-Our immense appreciation goes to the Division of Communications & Advancement and the Registrar's Division for making all the necessary arrangements for these two virtual graduation ceremonies.
+Our immense appreciation goes to the Division of Communication & Advancement and the Registrar's Division for making all the necessary arrangements for these two virtual graduation ceremonies.